aiven/devportal/docs/tools/terraform/howto/upgrade-provider-v1-v2.rst

 ``terraform state replace-provider registry.terraform.io/-/aiven registry.terraform.io/aiven/aiven``
 you will replace old Aiven terraform provider references to the new format.

-4. Run ``terraform 0.13upgrade`` to see any additional fixes recommended by Hashicorp.
+4. Run ``terraform 0.13upgrade`` to see any additional fixes recommended by HashiCorp.
 If you are using more providers than Aiven provider you most likely need to upgrade them as well.
 More information `here <https://www.terraform.io/upgrade-guides/0-13.html>`__.